jsun969/jsundotlol/src/content/blog/new-blog-lol.md

 It is also open-sourced.
 You can find the code at <https://github.com/jsun969/jsundotlol>.

-I will migrate my previous articles to this blog.
-Thanks you for reading!
+I will migrate my previous articles to this blog soon.
+Thank you for reading my first article at this blog!